Kannagi/AltairX/README.md

 # AltairX
-New computer and new CPU PoC
+New computer and new CPU.

-The main processor of the AltairX K1 is a VLIW In Order CPU.
+The main processor of the AltairX is a VLIW In Order CPU.
 It has 4 internal memory:

 64 KiB L1 instruction Cache 4-way.